Hybrid Diffusion Policies with Projective Geometric Algebra for Efficient Robot Manipulation Learning: Evaluation

-\corlparagraph{Experimental Settings} We evaluate the proposed hPGA-DP framework through simulation experiments and ablation studies across five Robosuite tasks \cite{zhu2020robosuite}, using a 7-DOF Panda Arm.
+We evaluate the proposed hPGA-DP framework through simulation experiments and ablation studies across five Robosuite tasks \cite{zhu2020robosuite}, using a 7-DOF Panda Arm.
 As shown in the top row of Fig.~\ref{fig:sim_exp}, the tasks include: Lift (lift a red cube), Can (sort a can), Stack (stack a red cube on a green one), Square (insert a square nut), and Mug (place a mug into a drawer).
 Demonstrations for Lift and Can are sourced from Robomimic \cite{robomimic2021}, while those for Stack, Square, and Mug are generated using MimicGen \cite{mandlekar2023mimicgen}.
 Each dataset contains 200 trajectories, except Mug, which uses 300 due to its higher complexity.

 We compare two hPGA-DP variants: hPGA-U and hPGA-T, which use U-Net and Transformer denoising modules, respectively.
-Baselines include U-Net, Transformer (Trans.), and P-GATr backbones without the encoder-denoiser-decoder structure.
-The U-Net and Transformer variants contain 24M and 35M parameters, respectively.
-For object pose input, we test both ground-truth state access (State) and 6D pose estimation using PRISM-DP \cite{sun2025prismdp} with FoundationPose \cite{wen2024foundationpose}, leveraging RGB, depth, and generated mesh inputs.
+Given that our focus is on architectural innovation, we compare against U-Net and Transformer as they are the most widely used backbones for diffusion policies, in addition to a standalone P-GATr backbones without the encoder-denoiser-decoder structure.
+The U-Net and Transformer baselines contain 24M and 35M parameters, which are the same as the respective number of parameters in hPGA-U and hPGA-T. For object pose input, we test both ground-truth state access (State) and vision-based input via 6D pose estimation using PRISM-DP \cite{sun2025prismdp} with FoundationPose \cite{wen2024foundationpose}, leveraging RGB, depth, and generated mesh inputs.

 All models are implemented in PyTorch \cite{NEURIPS2019_9015} and trained on a workstation with an AMD PRO 5975WX CPU, dual NVIDIA RTX 4090 GPUs, and 128GB RAM.
 Training schedules are: 80 epochs (Lift), 90 (Can), 30 (Stack), 120 (Square), and 100 (Mug).
 For all hPGA-DP variants, the maximum denoising step is set to $K_{\text{max}} = 100$, and the action decoder loss is applied only during the final $\eta = 0.25$ portion of the denoising steps.